Is pro bono free?

 You and your organization will team up with a small group of skilled volunteers to address a challenge in person—from a scope of work all the way through to a deliverable—in one day.
 Offered to nonprofits and social change organizations in select cities nationwide.
 Create an account on Taproot Plus to be notified when a local event is accepting applications or find an event near you.

-Taproot’s on-demand matchmaking platform connects you and your organization with 1 – 2 volunteers for 4 – 6 week virtual projects.
+Taproot’s on-demand matchmaking platform connects you and your organization with 1 – 2 volunteers for virtual projects.
 These projects are managed by you, from selecting your skilled volunteers to managing your project.
 Taproot staff is available for project scoping support upfront and ongoing troubleshooting as needed.
-Offered to nonprofits and social change organizations in the U.S., the E.U., including the U.K., and India.
+Offered to nonprofits and social change organizations in the U.S., the E.U., the U.K., India, and Canada.

 How do I access services?

 Read about our available services.
-When you see a pro bono service that can meet your needs, click on the appropriate link to get started on that service!
+When you see a pro bono service that can meet your needs, click on the appropriate link to get started!

 When are Taproot’s services available?

-You can post a project or get a quick consultation anytime on Taproot+.
+You can post a project or get a quick consultation anytime on Taproot Plus.